Spectral narrowing of a phonon resonance in time-domain sum-frequency spectroscopy: Time-Domain Sum-Frequency Dynamics

 \subsection{Model}

-In time-domain SFG measurements, the control of the temporal delay $\tau$ of the IR excitation pulse $\b{E}_\t{IR}$ versus the VIS up-conversion field $\b{E}_\t{VIS}$ provides insights into the dephasing dynamics of the induced coherent IR polarization $\b{P}^{(1)}(t)$~\cite{Ueb97}.
-Thus, by recording the spectrally integrated SFG intensity as a function of the delay, $I_\t{SFG}(\tau)$, the free-induction decay (FID) of the linear polarization $\b{P}^{(1)}(t)$ can be captured~\cite{Bon00}.\\
+In time-domain SFG measurements, the control of the temporal delay $\tau$ of the IR pulse excitation $\b{E}_\t{IR}$ versus the VIS up-conversion field $\b{E}_\t{VIS}$ provides insights into the dephasing dynamics of the induced coherent IR polarization $\b{P}^{(1)}(t)$~\cite{Ueb97}.
+Thus, by recording the SFG intensity as a function of the delay, $I_\t{SFG}(\tau)$, the free-induction decay (FID) of the linear polarization $\b{P}^{(1)}(t)$ can be captured~\cite{Bon00}.\\

 An analytical model of the time-domain SFG process allows to calculate the signal intensity $I_\t{SFG}(\tau)$.
 Starting from the IR pulse $E_\t{IR}(t)$, the interaction with the investigated system, characterized by a response function $R(t)$, causes a first-order polarization $\b{P}^{(1)}(t)$~\cite{Bor05,She16}: